1lucascq/1lucascq/README.md

 [![1lucascq's GitHub stats](https://github-readme-stats.vercel.app/api?username=1lucascq&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)

-Skills: HTML / CSS / JS / TS / REACT / NODE / SQL
+Skills: HTML / CSS / JS / TS / REACT / SQL / NODE
+Learning: POO --> SOLID --> MongoDB --> VPS --> CI/CD --> Python

 ###### Fun fact: I don't have a Instagram/Facebook profile, so I do playlists as procrastination.
 I'm not proud of it but I only regret when the playlist turns out to be awful.
 <!--